fudgebucket27/LoopBot/README.md

 ```

 ## TO DO
-Make user friendly

-Ability to watch collection listings
+Ability to monitor multiple nfts

-Ability to set a price point to buy an NFT at